After booking Petrofac as operator, UK player to use Stena rig for North Sea well

 Simon Oddie, CEO of Europa Oil & Gas, commented: “This is a significant agreement, and we are pleased that PFML has been contracted to drill the Serenity appraisal well.
 Operations planning is well underway and on-track to spud the Serenity appraisal well in early September, which will be a hugely exciting potential catalyst for Europa.”

-These two UK players believe that the drilling of this appraisal well in the Serenity field – strategically located near existing infrastructure in the North Sea – may provide sufficient recoverable volumes for a standalone development.
+These two UK players believe that the drilling of the appraisal well in the Serenity field – strategically located near existing infrastructure in the North Sea – may provide sufficient recoverable volumes for a standalone development.

 Register for Offshore Energy Exhibition & Conference